particle-iot/docs/src/content/tutorials/developer-tools/workbench.md

 - The other status bar information is displayed on the VS Code status bar.
 If the status bar is not visible, you can change that using Command Palette **View: Toggle Status Bar Visibility**.

 If you are used to the editing keyboard shortcuts, you can install the Atom keymap.
 Open the Command Palette and select **Preferences: Keymaps**.

+## Learn More

+Additional questions and answers are in the [FAQ](/support/particle-tools-faq/workbench).